rocket-icon

 2. How many leaders do you need to train to help in the expansion process?

-3. Do you have the right people in your organization who can take up this responsibility or do you need to hire from outside?
+3. Do you have the right people in your organisation who can take up this responsibility or do you need to hire from outside?

 There are two kinds of personal or employee development plan templates.